 A time honoured garden climber that is adored for its magnificent orange and red, early autumn show.
-It also has the admirable ability to cover large areas quickly.
-Virginia Creeper requires no support as it is self clinging and will grow easily on fences, retaining walls, walls, through trees, as a ground cover, slopes, pergolas etc.
+It also has the admirable ability to cover large areas quickly and with virtually no help from you.

 Virginia Creeper leaves are made up of five, oval shaped leaflets, hence the botanical name Parthenocissus ‘quinquefolia’.
 Parthenocissus is formed from two Greek words, parthenos – virgin and kissos – ivy.
 The new spring leaves have a handsome bronze/purple blush and mature to a lush green.